aldavigdis/alda-currency/readme.md

 This creates `alda-currency.zip` in the root directory of the project that can be used.

+## TODOs

+* Sanitize values before they are entered using a POST request to the JSON API.
+* Introduce translations/localizations.

 ## Licence

-This software is realeased under the GPL-2.0 licence.
+This software is realeased under the GPL-3.0 licence.